mwpb/maths-inliner/README.md

 Useful when you want to display mathematics fast and/or when using an embedded webview (e.g. Xamarin HybridWebView).

-Allows the user to specify certain script tags (using the id="inline") to inline these scripts.
+Allows the user to specify certain script tags (using the class="inline") to inline these scripts.
-Similarly the attribute id="inline" will inline images.
+Similarly the attribute class="inline" will inline images.
 (Tested only with SVG images at present.)

 ## Prerequistes

 * cheerio
 * fs
-* tex2svg
+* mathjax-node

 ## Installation